 Delaware is a state that is in a difficult position to help employers with rates on workers' compensation insurance.
 Because of its relatively small size there is a lack of competition in the marketplace for workers compensation coverage.
 This lack of competition makes rates fairly high in the state of Delaware.
-Currently Delaware is the 9th most expensive state in the country to purchase workers' comp coverage.
+Currently, Delaware is ranked as the 23rd most expensive state in the country to purchase workers' comp coverage.
 Rates are high in the state of Delaware for a few other reasons as well.

-First and foremost rates are high in Delaware because of a lack of competition on the open market.
+First and foremost, rates may be higher in Delaware because of a lack of competition on the open market.
 This creates little incentive for carriers to strongly discount policies.
 Because of the relatively small size of the state, not a lot of insurance carriers are actively quoting policies in Delaware.
 This lack of competition drives up the price of coverage.
 Also, Delaware has its own state fund as the assigned risk provider.
 This assigned risk provider is weak compared to other states who have more well established partners.
 Typically states that partner with an outside carrier enjoy more competition and lower rates on workers' comp coverage.

 Another reason for higher than average rates on workers' comp coverage is that in 2011 the state legislature in Delaware, in partnership with the Delaware Compensation Rating Bureau, approved rate hikes of 16.5% for the State Fund and 11.3% for the voluntary market.
 This rate hike alone took Delaware from being cheaper than average compared to the rest of the country to in the top ten most expensive states in the country to purchase workers' comp coverage.